 Since Aug.
-25, 2017, more than 740,000 people from Myanmar have fled to Bangladesh because of extreme violence in northern part of Rakhine state on the country’s western Bay of Bengal coast.
+25, 2017, more than 740,000 people from Myanmar have fled to Bangladesh because of extreme violence in the northern part of Rakhine State on the country’s western Bay of Bengal coast.
 Most of the refugees identify as Rohingya, a Muslim minority ethnic group in predominantly Buddhist Myanmar.
 Flooding into camps near the town of Cox’s Bazar, they joined more than 200,000 people who fled to Bangladesh years earlier.
 About 55% of Rohingya refugees are children.

 Aid agencies are struggling to adequately serve 1.2 million people who need assistance, including those in local communities.
 Many refugees brought little with them and are dependent on humanitarian aid for shelter, food, clothing, and healthcare.
-During the monsoon season from April to November, they faced floods and landslides while living in flimsy shelters, which made poor conditions even worse.
+During the monsoon season from April to November, they face floods and landslides in flimsy shelters, which make poor conditions even worse.

 Bring hope to refugee children.